orabs/CyberBit/README.md

-# The Answer to the question in question Fullstack Question.docx
+# The Answer to the question in question Fullstack Question.docx  (Attached js file with the code)

 ```javascript
 function checkFormat(input) {